meltano/meltano/docs/src/_reference/command-line-interface.md

 1. Look for the [plugin definition](/concepts/project#plugins) in [Meltano Hub](https://hub.meltano.com/),
 2. Add it to your [`meltano.yml` project file](/concepts/project#meltano-yml-project-file) under `plugins: <type>s:`, e.g. `plugins: extractors:`,
-3. Store the plugin definition in the `./plugins` directory if the [lock files feature](/reference/settings#ff-lock-files) is enabled, and
+3. Store the plugin definition in the `./plugins` directory.
 4. Assuming a valid `pip_url` is specified, install the new plugin using [`meltano install <type> <name>`](#install), which will:
    1. Create a dedicated [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) for the plugin inside the [`.meltano` directory](/concepts/project#meltano-directory) at `.meltano/<type>s/<name>/venv`, e.g. `.meltano/extractors/tap-gitlab/venv`, and
    2. Install the plugin's [pip package](https://pip.pypa.io/en/stable/) into the virtual environment using `pip install <pip_url>`.